sourav15102/MyLearning/Cloud/AWS/Cloud Practioner(CLF-C01).md

 ### Innovation Waves:
 Kondratiev waves, it is a cycle like phenomena in global world economy.
 ### Burning platforms:
-when org abadons old tech to adopt new tech with incertainity of success and can be motivated by fear.
+when org abandons old tech to adopt new tech with uncertainty of success and can be motivated by fear.

 ### Computing power
 General computing: EC2